 So, where does all of this leave Lala and her bottle?
 According to Dr. Barnet, everyone creates their own sleep associations, and although using a baby bottle may seem unusual, she doesn't think it's much different than people sucking their thumbs into adulthood, which is arguably less bizarre-seeming.
 For babies, sucking on a bottle or pacifier helps to reduce tension, and "allows them to ignore the rest of the world," Dr. Karp says.
 For adults, sucking may be a tension-reducer like wiggling your foot or tapping.
 "It looks like a nervous habit, but it's really the way we calm ourselves," Dr. Karp says.

 If you're an adult who struggles with sleep, it's not going to hurt to consider one of these babyish sleep techniques.
-But, even with these tools, you should still try to maintain basic habits that you know help you sleep well, like avoiding caffeine in the evening and exercising, says Raj Dasgupta, MD, FAASM, assistant professor of clinical medicine at Keck School of Medicine at the University of Southern California.
+But, even with these tools, you should still try to maintain basic habits that you know help you sleep well, like avoiding caffeine in the evening and exercising, Dr. Dasgupta says.
 "Sleep hygiene will always be the foundation, and then all these things are pieces of the puzzle that will help people with insomnia," he says.
 And if what works for you is a baby bottle, you might as well own it.